top of page

 Meanwhile, O’Leary said his unit has been pushed back 800 metres in the past few months but still holds ground in southern Avdiivka.

 He said: “I don’t think you’re going to see a big push in the east for a while until they reconstitute the manpower they lost and the vehicles.
-It’s going to take them eight months to get any further.”
+It’s going to take them months to get any further.”
 O’Leary admitted a lack of weapons, vehicles and ammunition played a part in Avdiivka’s fall as West-ern military aid stalls.

 He said: “It’s one of the main reasons we couldn’t hold Avdiivka.